ronhuafeng/dockerHDDM/README.md

-# Create a docker image for HDDM 0.8.0
+# A HDDM 0.8.0 docker image with ipyparallel

-### What is HDDM?
+## What is HDDM?
 HDDM is a python package for hierarchical drift diffusion modelling, see [here](http://ski.clps.brown.edu/hddm_docs/index.html) for more.

-### Why I build this docker image?
+## Why I build this docker image?
 There was a very nice HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)).
 However, this docker image doesn't include `ipyparallel`, a package we need to run multiple chains in **parallel**.
 Given that running multiple chains to check the convergence is part of Bayesian routine now, it's important to make it easier for running HDDM too.

-### How to use this docker image
+## How to use this docker image

 First, install docker and test it.
-There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/).
+There are many tutorial on this, here is one on [docker's website](https://docs.docker.com/engine/install/ubuntu/) for linux.

-Then, an easy way to use this image is to pull it from docker hub:
+Then, just pull the docker image from docker hub:

 ```
 docker pull hcp4715/hddm:example
 ```

-Note: you may need sudo permission to run docker.
+**Note**: you may need sudo permission to run `docker`.

-After pulling it from docker hub, you can then run jupyter notebook in the container (in bash of linux):
+After pulling it from docker hub, you can then run jupyter notebook in the container (e.g., in bash of linux):

 ```
 docker run -it --rm --cpus=5 \
 -v /home/hcp4715/Results/Data_Analysis/HDDM:/home/jovyan/hddm \
 -p 8888:8888 hcp4715/hddm:example jupyter notebook
 ```

-`docker run`:   run a docker image in a container
+`docker run` ---- run a docker image in a container

-`-it`:  Keep STDIN open even if not attached
+`-it` ---- Keep STDIN open even if not attached

-`--rm`: Automatically remove the container when it exits
+`--rm` ---- Automatically remove the container when it exits

-`--cpus=5`:     Number of cores will be used by docker
+`--cpus=5` ---- Number of cores will be used by docker

-`-v`:   mount a folder to the container
+`-v` ---- mount a folder to the container

-`/home/hcp4715/Results/Data_Analysis/HDDM`: the directory of a local folder where I stored my data.
+`/home/hcp4715/Data_Analysis/HDDM` ---- the directory of a local folder where I stored my data.

-`-p`: Publish a container’s port(s) to the host
+`-p` ---- Publish a container’s port(s) to the host

-`hcp4715/hddm:example`:     the docker image to run
+`hcp4715/hddm:example` ---- the docker image to run

-`jupyter notebook`:     Open juypter notebook when start running the container.
+`jupyter notebook` ---- Open juypter notebook when start running the container.

 After running the code above, bash will has output like this: